 Deductible applies.

-20% coinsurance for each

-Medicare-covered service.

-You pay these amounts until you

-reach the out-of-pocket
+20% coinsurance for each Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum.

-maximum.

-These services will be covered as described in the following sections: Please refer to Inpatient Hospital Care in this document.
+Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) These services will be covered as described in the following sections: Please refer to Inpatient Hospital Care in this document.